getoptimum/docs/docs/learn/overview/p2p.md

 * Improves experience for multiplayer, onchain games and social dApps
 * Reduces costs of redundant relay infra through efficient data spreading

+-->

 ## Security Model

-OptimumP2P's security model is built upon the robust foundations of **[libp2p](https://docs.libp2p.io/)**.
-As such, it inherits a comprehensive suite of security features designed for hostile peer-to-peer environments.
-For a full overview of these protections, refer to the [libp2p security considerations](https://docs.libp2p.io/concepts/security/security-considerations/).

-Key inherited security features include:
+OptimumP2P inherits libp2p’s robust security foundation, and adds safeguards specific to network coding.

+### Inherited from libp2p

 *   **Authenticated and Encrypted Channels**: All peer-to-peer communication is secured using [Noise](https://noiseprotocol.org/) or [TLS](https://tools.ietf.org/html/rfc8446), preventing eavesdropping and tampering.
 *   **Sybil and Eclipse Attack Mitigation**: The protocol uses [libp2p](https://docs.libp2p.io/)'s peer discovery and management systems, which include defenses against an attacker flooding the network with malicious nodes to gain control or isolate honest peers.

+For a full overview of these protections, refer to the [libp2p security considerations](https://docs.libp2p.io/concepts/security/security-considerations/).

-### Network Coding-Specific Security: Pollution Attacks
+### OptimumP2P avoids Pollution Attacks

-The primary security challenge unique to network coding is the risk of **pollution attacks**.
-In such an attack, a malicious actor injects corrupted or invalid coded shards into the network, with the goal of preventing honest nodes from successfully decoding the original message.
+In **pollution attacks** attack, a malicious actor injects corrupted or invalid coded shards into the network, with the goal of preventing honest nodes from successfully decoding the original message.

 OptimumP2P mitigates this risk through a multi-layered approach centered on **source authentication**.